oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ----------------

 Updates fields in an event.
 Use the select parameter to specify the fields to update.
-If there is not an event with a matching primary index, patch fails, returning HTTP status code Not Found, 404.
+If there is not an event with a matching primary index, the patch operation fails and returns HTTP status code Not Found, 404.

 **Request**